 Cost: $3900 plus 5% GST (Canadian)

-Payable in three instalments (on the date of registration, November 30th, and March 30th), or monthly instalments
+Payable in three installments: on the date of registration, November 30th, and March 30th; or in monthly installments.

 Primary Learning Outcomes: